-When remote start is activated, the driver heated seat features will automatically turn on in cold weather.
-In warm weather, the driver vented seat feature will automatically turn on when the remote start is activated.
-These features will stay on through the duration of remote start or until the ignition switch is turned to the ON/RUN position.
+When remote start is activated, the driver heated seat feature will automatically turn on in cold weather.
+This feature will stay on through the duration of remote start or until the ignition switch is turned to the ON/RUN position.

-The Remote Start Comfort System can be activated and deactivated through the Uconnect TouchTM system.
-For more information on Remote Start Comfort System operation refer to "Uconnect TouchTM system/Uconnect TouchTM Settings - Customer Programmable Features" in "Understanding Your Instrument Panel".
+The Remote Start Comfort System can be activated and deactivated through the Uconnect® system.
+For more information on Remote Start Comfort System operation refer to "Uconnect® Settings - Customer Programmable Features" in "Understanding Your Instrument Panel".